Skip to main content

 Important notes:

-• as guest speakers, the coaches will facilitate workshops that are designed to augment your course curriculum
+• As guest speakers, the coaches will facilitate these presentations that are designed to augment your course curriculum.

-• these workshops are intended to show students how to take their classroom learning and apply it to their job search endeavours
+• These presentations are intended to show students how to take their classroom learning and apply it to their job search endeavours.

-• unforeseen circumstances can cause a last-minute change to the schedule.
-Please have a back-up plan ready for your class.
-If you need to reschedule a workshop for any reason, please contact careerdevelopment@durhamcollege.ca
+• Unforeseen circumstances can cause a last-minute change to the schedule.
+Please have a backup plan ready for your class.
+If you need to reschedule a presentation for any reason, please contact careerdevelopment@durhamcollege.ca

-This workshop showcases the benefits of using the services of Career Development and the Hired portal.
+This presentation showcases the benefits of using the Career Development and Hired portal services.
 Students will learn how to:

 • book job search and career coaching appointments and gain insight into how a career coach can assist students in their job search and establishing career goals or direction